Ameya-OP/LEAP/README.md

 RiA stands for RFID Attendance System.
 It uses Pytest for tests and will be written using TDD(Test Driven Development).
-Pytest version 7.1.3 was used, in combination with python 3.11.x
+Pytest version 7.1.3 was used, in combination with python 3.11.x 13.6 Megahertz HFRFID recognition system is being used for the project.
+It was chosen as it is very affordable and also has a long range.